 Laia Navarro-Sola is a Ph.D. candidate in the Department of Economics at Northwestern University.
 Her research focuses on human capital and education in developing countries.
 Her current research investigates the long-run effects of expanding access to secondary education in a developing country context through schools that use televised lessons.
 Navarro-Sola’s research also examines whether a school’s impact on high-stakes exams is a good measure of its overall life impact on students, and whether parents value high-stakes tests, long-run outcomes, or both.

-Ashok Rai is an Associate Professor of Economics at Williams College.
+Ashok Rai is a Professor of Economics at Williams College.
 His research is on the inequality that arises from unequal financial access.
 He has written on microfinance design and is now working on the global coffee trade.

-Rai has a B.A. from Stanford University, a Ph.D. from the University of Chicago.
+Rai has a B.A. from Stanford University and a Ph.D. from the University of Chicago.

 Hillel Rapoport is Professor of Economics at the Paris School of Economics, University Paris 1 Panthéon-Sorbonne, and a research fellow at IZA, CESifo, Harvard Center for International Development, the Kiel Institute for the World Economy, CEPII and EUI's Migration Policy Center.
 A member of Bar-Ilan University’s Economic Department until 2013, he also held visiting positions at Stanford University (in 2001-03) and at the Harvard Kennedy School of Government (in 2009-11).